Make Saving for a Down Payment a Reality

 You may need to adjust your current monthly budget or increase your monthly take-home pay to meet this goal.
-This might mean making some changes while you undertake this project.
+This might mean trimming your expenses while you undertake this project.
 You could look at switching to a car with a lower monthly payment or working a few extra hours of overtime each week.
 Keeping your eyes on the end goal of owning your own home will make those changes feel well worth the effort.

 A few financial insights for your life

 This information is provided for educational purposes only and should not be relied on or interpreted as accounting, financial planning, investment, legal or tax advice.
 First Citizens Bank (or its affiliates) neither endorses nor guarantees this information, and encourages you to consult a professional for advice applicable to your specific situation.